ovh/docs/pages/cloud/storage/highperf-veeam/guide.en-gb.md

 ![Step 3.
 Specify Object Storage Account](images/highperf-veeam-20220104174350437.png)

-#### Step 4.
-Specify Object Storage Settings
+#### Step 4 - Specify Object Storage Settings

 At the **Bucket** step of the wizard, specify the bucket and folder that will be used to store data:

 1. From the **Bucket** drop-down list, select a bucket.
 Make sure that the bucket where you want to store your backup data was created in advance.
 2. In the **Select Folder** field, select a cloud folder to which you want to map your object storage repository.

-To select a folder, click **Browse** and either select an existing folder or create a new one by clicking **New Folder**.
+To select a folder, click `Browse`{.action} and either select an existing folder or create a new one by clicking `New Folder`{.action}.

 To define a soft limit that can be exceeded temporarily for your object storage consumption, select the **Limit object storage consumption to** check box and provide the value in TB or PB.